benaziziasmae/School_District_Analysis/README.md

   -- Scores by school size

-The 1000 to 2000 size schools saw a drop from 91% to 85% overall passing percentage.
-- Average math and reading scores dropped down from 83.4 to 78.7 and 83.9 to 79.1 respectively.
-- % passing math and reading dropped don from 94% to 88% and 97% to 91% respectively.
-- % Overall students passing dropped from 91% to 85%.
-Rest data remained unaffected.
+The average math and reading score, the % passing math and reading and the % Overall students passing remained unaffected, with all the school size types variying from small(<1000) to large(2000-5000)especially that Thomas High School fell in the Medium Category(1000-2000).

 *After school size*